Ocinom/Ocinom/README.md

 - 👋 Hi, I’m @Ocinom
-- 👀 I’m interested in programming
+- 👀 I’m interested in all things IT, particularly programming and cybersecurity
-- 🌱 I’m currently learning Python, Java, C++, SQL (MySQL, PostgresSQL), HTML, PHP, CSS
+- 🌱 I’ve dabbled in Python, Java, PHP, HTML, CSS, Javascript.
+Currently, I'm picking up Rust as I find that there are many lower level concepts that I have not wrapped my head around yet
-- 💞️ I’m looking to collaborate on anything I can get my hands on
+- 💞️ Criticism is welcome.
+Be nice please
 - 📫 How to reach me : right here

 <!---